UMBRO and the Ugandan Football Association have a long-standing partnership

 Umbro South Africa (www.Umbro.co.za) is pleased to announce a new long-term partnership as the Official Technical Sponsor of the Uganda Football Association (FIFA)Vova) For the next four years.

-The partnership will see Umbro provide the men’s and women’s national teams with high-performance equipment for matches and training sessions, off-the-field clothing, as well as equipment such as cicada The Cup champions join seven other African nations to endure the double diamond, increasing the brand’s sponsorship portfolio to thirty-four clubs and eight national teams across the continent.
+The partnership will see Umbro provide the men’s and women’s national teams with high-performance equipment for matches and training sessions, off-the-field clothing, as well as equipment such as cicada The Cup champions join seven other African countries to support the Double Diamond, bringing the brand’s sponsorship portfolio to thirty-four clubs and eight national teams across the continent.

 “We are excited to be partnering with UFTA and its affiliate teams,” says Umbro South Africa.
 Executive DirectorDavid Ricketts.
 “Umbro is passionate about supporting African football at all levels and we are confident that this partnership will go beyond unified sponsorship to become a meaningful relationship for the team, our brand and the African football community as a whole.

-Speaking of partnership, Vova President Eng said.
-Moussa Magogo: “Our vision is to be the number one football nation in Africa, on and off the field.
+Speaking of partnership, Vova The Anglo President Moussa Magogo said: “Our vision is to be the leading football country in Africa, on and off the field.
 Vova We are always looking to create new alliances with strong brands.
 So choosing Umbro was easy.

 Umbro has a rich pedigree in sports, especially football.
-For many years now, its dedication and commitment to producing high-quality products has proven all over the world.
-The continuous improvement of the Ugandan soccer teams has made fans desire more and I have no doubt that the new uniform It will make fans more enthusiastic.
-The designs are in line with the latest global trends and we look forward to presenting these collections in the new year. “
+For many years, their dedication and commitment to producing quality products has been proven all over the world.
+The continuous improvement of the Ugandan soccer teams has increased the anxiety of the fans and I have no doubt that the new group will make the fans more enthusiastic.
+The designs are in line with the latest global trends and we look forward to introducing these collections in the new year. “

 Distributed through APO Collection On behalf of Umbro.